Executive Vice President of Innovation and Venture Strategy

 - expand access to capital for local startups;

 - develop, attract & retain diverse STEM talent;

 - drives innovation through industry, university, and national laboratory partnerships;

 - and promote Chicago tech & innovation globally

 Previously, Abin was the first program manager for ChicagoNEXT, WBC’s orginal tech initiaitve (now rebranded WBC Innovation & Venture) from 2016-2018 where he led the 2017 and 2018 Chicago Venture Summit; he later became Director of ChicagoNEXT in 2019.
-Abin launched his career in Cook County Government, where he served as Deputy Chief of Staff, Director of Public Policy and Director of Community Engagement for the Cook County Board of Commissioners (Tenth District) – the county’s legislative and governing body.
-During his time in government, Abin specialized in public policy development, legislative affairs and intergovernmental relations.
-He served as the lead policy staffer for the Cook County Board’s Pension Committee and Workforce, Housing and Community Development Committee.
+Abin launched his career in Cook County Government, where he served as Deputy Chief of Staff, Director of Public Policy and Director of Community Affairs & Engagement for the Board of Commissioners (Tenth District) – the county’s legislative and governing body.
+During his time in government, Abin specialized in public policy development, legislative affairs, and community engagement.
+He served as the lead policy staffer for the Cook County Board’s Pension Committee, and the Workforce, Housing, and Community Development Committee.
 He also developed OpenPensions.org, one of the first open-data platforms in county government.

 Abin attended DePaul University’s Driehaus College of Business where he was the recipient of the DePaul Scholar’s Award.
-He is a 2018 Civic Leaders Academy Fellow of the University of Chicago where he received his certificate in civic leadership.
+He is a 2018 Civic Leaders Academy (CLA) Fellow of the University of Chicago, where he received his certificate in civic leadership.
 In 2017, Abin was recognized as one of “35 under 35 Young Leaders Making An Impact” by Chicago Scholars.
 A lifelong Chicagoan, Abin was born and raised in the city’s northside neighborhoods and will forever be a fan of the Chicago Cubs and a new fan of the Chicago Fire (where you can catch him in the summer watching soccer games at Soldier Field).